Tech-at-DU/d3-tutorial/12-Interaction/readme.md

 ## Updating D3 data

-D3 is pretty smart.
-If you change the data assigned to an element the element will redraw.
-This means we need a reference to the element.
+D3 is pretty smart, if you change the data assigned to an element the element will redraw.
+This means you need a reference to any element you want to update.

-For this example, we only need to update the area/path.
-That means we need a reference to that element stored in a variable.
+For this example, you only need to update the area/path.
+That means you need a reference to that element stored in a variable.

 Currently your code should look similar to this: